Gablier-R/socket-java/README.md

 # Java Socket

 This repository contains a Java project that uses sockets for communication between client and server.
-The application is aimed at [insert brief description of project purpose here].
+The application is aimed at be a two-way chat between clients and servers.
+And as an addition, the socket server generates real-time chat between multiple clients.

 ## Functionalities

-- [List the main features of your project here]
+- Bidirectional communication between client and server
+- Communication interceptor between multiple clients.

 ## Requirements

-Make sure you have Java installed on your machine.
+- Java 8 or higher

 ## How to use